 News and sports

-Peacock users will have access to live news, same-day rebroadcasts, curated news shorts, and 2020 Election coverage from NBC News, Sky News, MSNBC, and CNBC.
+Peacock and Peacock Premium (and Premium Plus) users have access to varying levels of live news, same-day rebroadcasts, curated news shorts, and 2020 election coverage from NBC News, Sky News, MSNBC, and CNBC.

 - Dream Team 2020, a docuseries following the USA Men’s Basketball team at the 2020 Tokyo Olympics